aseprite/api/api/properties.md

 Some objects like a [Sprite](sprite.md#sprite), [Layer](layer.md#layer), [Cel](cel.md#cel), [Slice](slice.md#slice),
 [Tag](tag.md#tag), [Tileset](tileset.md#tileset), [Tile](tile.md#tile),
-contains some special fields like `.color` and `.data` to store an user-defined [color](color.md#color) or an user-defined text (any text).
+contain some special fields like `.color` and `.data` to store a user-defined [color](color.md#color) or user-defined text (any text).

 Anyway, since **Aseprite 1.3-rc1** you can have user-defined and extension-defined properties for each of these objects.
-We'll use an `object` in the following examples, as it can be of any kind (Sprite, Layer, etc.)
+We will use `object` in the following examples, as it can be of any kind (Sprite, Layer, etc.).

 ## User-defined properties